djale1k/djale1k.github.io/content/posts/skill-sprint-php-to-go.md

 The archy was overkill for me because the micro-service has only one specific task at this point and our main focus was on learning and coding in the best Golang practices.
+The structure of the project following the hexagonal archy it's not compatible with golang concurrency patterns and structures which made us struggle with implementing async calls in the project.
+The golang interfaces are clean enough and with them, you can achieve "Hexagonal Archy" in a very much clean way and not have an impact on speed performance.
+So I would make "cutbacks" in the archy(design the archy in a different way not having the classical port, adapters, and core) to gain fast and clean code.

-The advantages of the architecture for example `Separation of concerns` I would say that they are easily managed with the well-defined Golang interfaces across the project structure, or `Parallelization of work` , `Tests in isolation` I just simply all of the time was restructuring that with an easy well-defined Golang design pattern that was not overkilling by following this archy.
+The advantages of the architecture for example `Separation of concerns` I would say that they are easily managed with the well-defined Golang interfaces across the project structure, or `Parallelization of work` , `Tests in isolation` I just simply all the time was restructuring that with an easy well-defined Golang design pattern that was not overkilling by following this archy.

 The idea of starting with a different project structure and not following the